Islandora/documentation/docs/models/audio.md

 * "Service file" from the original file, with parameters `-codec:a libmp3lame -q:a 5`, stored in the public filesystem

+These parameters can be changed in the configuration for the Drupal Action that Islandora uses to generate an Audio derivative.

 Islandora Defaults sets up a context to automatically create this derivative when:

 * The Audio media is tagged with the "Original File" term (a term with External URI `http://pcdm.org/use#OriginalFile`)